nathan66666/DACESR/README.md

 ```

 ### Acknowledgement
-This project is built based on the excellent [BasicSR](https://github.com/xinntao/BasicSR) project.
+This project is based on [BasicSR](https://github.com/xinntao/BasicSR) and [DASR](https://github.com/csjliang/DASR).
+Some codes are brought from [SeeSR](https://github.com/cswry/seesr) and [RAM](https://github.com/xinyu1205/recognize-anything).
+Thanks for their awesome works.

 ### Contact
 Should you have any questions, please contact me via `xyan_lei@163.com`.